-Major side effect of IVF includes Ovarian Hyperstimulation Syndrome (OHSS).
-This is common in PCOS patients and includes ovarian enlargement, bloating, vomiting, weight gain, decreased urination and tightness of abdomen.
-However, there are IVF treatment process and injections which can be safely used during IVF especially in PCOS patients which minimize the risk of OHSS and decrease it to almost zero risk.
-Many coupes also ask me about IVF and risk of cancer.
-There were reports suggesting a slight increase in incidence of hormone sensitive cancers like breast cancer and uterine cancer.
-However, it is reassuring that current research and also Practice Committee of ASRM does not show any link between IVF and breast cancer, ovarian cancer or uterine cancer.
+A major side effect of IVF includes Ovarian Hyperstimulation Syndrome (OHSS).
+This is common in PCOS patients and includes ovarian enlargement, bloating, vomiting, weight gain, decreased urination and tightness of the abdomen.
+However, there are IVF treatment processes and injections which can be safely used during IVF, especially in PCOS patients which minimize the risk of OHSS and decrease it to almost zero risk.
+Many couples also ask me about IVF and the risk of cancer.
+There were reports suggesting a slight increase in the incidence of hormone-sensitive cancers like breast cancer and uterine cancer.
+However, it is reassuring that current research and also Practice Committee of ASRM do not show any link between IVF and breast cancer, ovarian cancer or uterine cancer.
 The process of egg retrieval is a safe procedure done under anesthesia.
 Eggs are retrieved under ultrasound guidance through the vaginal route so there is no surgery or laparoscopy involved.
 There is a potential risk of bleeding, infection or bowel /bladder injury but it is minimal when done by an expert and there is no need to worry.
-After the embryo transfer, there is a 2 week wait till the pregnancy test is done.
+After the embryo transfer, there is a 2-week wait till the pregnancy test is done.
 During this period, some hormonal medications like progesterone are given to support the pregnancy.

 IVF Risks/Side Effects-

 |Minor Mood swings||Gain in Weight|

 |Minor Hot Flashes||Bladder/Bowel damage|